MartinStyk/ApkAnalyzer/README.md

 locale      | List<String>   | Localizations of string.xml file
-numberOfStringResource  | Integer   | Number of entries in default string.xml file (currently not collected) pngDrawables      | Integer     | Number of drawables in png format jpgDrawables       | Integer     | Number of drawables in jpg/jpeg format gifDrawables      | Integer     | Number of drawables in gif format xmlDrawables  | Integer   | Number of drawables in xml format
+numberOfStringResource  | Integer   | Number of entries in default string.xml file (currently not collected) pngDrawables      | Integer     | Number of drawables in png format ninePatchDrawables      | Integer     | Number of drawables in .9.png format jpgDrawables       | Integer     | Number of drawables in jpg/jpeg format gifDrawables      | Integer     | Number of drawables in gif format xmlDrawables  | Integer   | Number of drawables in xml format